polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 5. On the **New user** blade, ensure that the **Create user** option is selected, specify the following settings, note the values of the full user name (including the domain suffix) and the randomly generated password, and select **Create**:

-    > **Note**: Take a note of the user names (including the domain suffix) and their autogenerated passwords.
+    > **Note**: Take note of the user names (including the domain suffix) and their autogenerated passwords.
 You will need them in the subsequent tasks of this lab.

     -  User name: **contosoazsdp1**